unic/sitecore-module-flex/README.md

 ### 4.1.5

-* Fix page crashing on broken link to datasource
+* Add setting to toggle exception handling on loading form datasource

 ### 4.1.4